Back to the web ringBack to the web ring

 Jocelyn Bernadette Smith

-The New York based singer Jocelyn Bernadette Smith joined Tangerine Dream in February 1987 to transform a series of poems by the English mystic and painter William Blake (1757 - 1827) into songs.
+The Jazz singer Jocelyn Bernadette Smith (born in New York on August 22, 1960) joined Tangerine Dream in February 1987 to transform a series of poems by the English mystic and painter William Blake (1757 - 1827) into songs.
 According to Edgar Froese, he himself "had a problem with Jocelyn during the recording.
 She'd already got through the texts, but during the session she took the book and smashed it on the floor, saying, 'I'm an R & B singer and I don't want to do this schoolkid bullshit!'"
 Edgar Froese still thinks, "she did a good job, but she hated the lyrics, which are not easy to understand if you don't know the background."

 FirstPreviousUpNextLast